RI.gov R.I. Government Agencies | Privacy Policy |

 I was convicted of a felony, but have served my time and am on probation.
 Can I register to vote?

 Yes.
-Legislation passed in the November 7, 2006 election states that "No person who is incarcerated in a correctional facility upon a felony conviction shall be permitted to vote until such person is discharged from the facility.
+A referendum question passed on November 7, 2006 election states that "No person who is incarcerated in a correctional facility upon a felony conviction shall be permitted to vote until such person is discharged from the facility.
 Upon discharge, such person's right to vote shall be restored."

 I am incarcerated in a correctional facility because I was either charged with a felony (but not convicted), charged with a misdemeanor, or convicted of a misdemeanor.
 Can I register to vote?

 Yes.
-If you have not been convicted of a felony but are incarcerated in a correctional facility, you are eligible to vote by absentee ballot.
+If you have not been convicted of a felony but are incarcerated in a correctional facility, you are eligible to register to vote, and to vote by absentee ballot.
+See our Mail Ballot section for more information.

 I own two residences in Rhode Island in different communities.
 Am I eligible to vote in both places for local candidates and issues?